3 Tips for Hot Tub Landscaping

 - Add fertilizer according to bottle directions.

 When planting in pots or planters, be sure to use quality soil.
 Plant your plants and water daily.
 Pay attention to your plants as potted plants often need more water in the heat of summer.

 Now that you’ve got some tips for hot tub landscaping, it’s time to get started.
 Stop by if you have questions.
 Don’t have a hot tub?
-Check out our selection of Hot Spring Spas, Caldera Spas and Jacuzzi Hot Tubs.
+Check out our selection of Hot Spring Spas, Caldera Spas, Nordic Hot Tubs and Freeflow Spas.